Puzzles in charmed baryon semileptonic decays with $SU(3)_F$ flavor symmetry and lattice inputs: Numerical Results

-The simulations of the experiments for these channels are presented in FIG.~\ref{fig:differential decay rates}.
-Throughout the simulations, we assume that the detection efficiencies are independent of \(q^2\), while the \(\sqrt{q^2}\)-bin widths are fixed at \(50\)~MeV.
-From the figure, one sees that the expected signal yields are sizable across a wide range of \(\sqrt{q^2}\), suggesting that the differential spectra are experimentally measurable with sufficient statistics.
+The simulations of the experiments for these channels are presented in Fig.~\ref{fig:differential decay rates}, and the label ``Belle + Belle~II'' denotes an order-of-magnitude scaling to a combined integrated luminosity $\mathcal{L}_{\rm int}=1.8~\mathrm{ab}^{-1}$.
+Throughout the simulations, we assume that the detection efficiencies are independent of $q^2$, while the $\sqrt{q^2}$-bin widths are fixed at $50$~MeV.
+From the figure, one sees that the expected signal yields are sizable across a wide range of $\sqrt{q^2}$, suggesting that the differential spectra are experimentally measurable with sufficient statistics.